MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/configure-xmpp-gateway.md

 10. Click **Commit** to save your changes to the site or user policy.

-### Update DNS Records for Lync Server 2013 XMPP Gateway
+### Update DNS Records for Skype for Business Server 2019 XMPP Gateway

 - To configure DNS for XMPP federation, you add the following SRV record to your external DNS:_xmpp-server._tcp.\<domain name\> The SRV record will resolve to the Access Edge FQDN of the Edge server, with a port value of 5269.